coredoescode/nodephp/README.md

-# nodephp
+# nodeonline
-A node.js controller for linux shared hosting.
-Allows for installing and running node.js without root access.
+A system for running decentralized node.js applications nearly instantly.

 ## How do we install node?
 First, the nodephp installer extracts the web interface, then a script that the PHP installer creates runs these commands: